SoftwareEngineeringToolDemos/FSE-2013-Jalangi/build-vm/Readme.md

 The base box used for the Vagrant script is [box-cutter/ubuntu1404-desktop](https://vagrantcloud.com/box-cutter/boxes/ubuntu1404-desktop).

 You may need SSH for Vagrant to work.
 For Windows, you can use OpenSSH as part of [Cygwin](https://www.cygwin.com/).

+The commands for silenty installing Java were found [here](http://askubuntu.com/questions/190582/installing-java-automatically-with-silent-option).